finos/perspective/docs/md/python.md

   * Calls to methods like `update()` will return immediately, and the reciprocal `on_update()` callbacks will be invoked on an event later scheduled.
-Calls to other methods which require an up-to-date object however will still synchronously apply the pending update.
+Calls to other methods which require an up-to-date object, but will still synchronously apply the pending update.
   * Updates will be _conflated_ when multiple calls to `update()` occur before the scheduled application.
 In such cases, you may receive a single